-C13.
-Application fee
+C13.Application fee ----------------- -----

-✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no.
+If your institution has waived its application fee for t the Fall 2026 add mission cyc le please select no.

-Does your institution have an application fee? 🗹 Yes 🗆 No
+Does your institution have a an application fee? ☑ Yes □ No

 Amount of application fee: \$50.00

-Can it be waived for applicants with financial need? 🗹 Yes 🗆 No
+Can it be waived for applica nts with financial need? ☑ Yes □] No

-If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:
+If you have an application fee apply on-line: and an on-line application opt ion, please indi cate policy f for students who

-Same Fee

-□ Free
+☑ Same Fee □ Free □ Reduced

-\Box Reduced

-Can on-line application fee be waived for applicants with financial need? ☑ Yes □ No
+Can on-line application fee be waived for applicants with find ancial need? ☑ Yes □ No

 C14.
 Application closing date

-Does your institution have an application closing date? \Box Yes \blacksquare No
+Does your institution have a n application closing date? ☐ Ye s ☑ No

-Month Day
+Month Day]

-Application closing date (fall)
+Application closing date (fall) 9 14

-Priority Date
+Priority Date 2 1

-Day
+Odf.
+And final times final cooper , •-

 C15.
-Are first-time, first-year students accepted for terms other than the fall? ☑ Yes □ No
+Are first-time, first-year s students accepted for terms of ner than the fall r wes ⊔ N 10

-C16.Notification to applicants of admission decision sent (fill in one only)
+C16.Notification to applicants of admission decision sent (file ll in one only)

-Month

-✓ On a rolling basis beginning (date):
+✓ On a rolling basis begi☐ By (date):☐ Other: Month Day nning (date):

-By (date):

-Other:
+C47 Banks nation for admitta d applicants (fill in ana anh)

 C17.
-Reply policy for admitted applicants (fill in one only)
+Reply policy for admitted Month Day

-Month Day

-☐ Must reply by (date): ✓ No set date

-Must reply by May 1 st or within Other: we eks if notified thereafter
+Must reply by (date): ✓ No set date Must reply by May 1st of Other: or within weeks if no otified thereafter

-Month Day

-Deadline for housing deposit:
+Deadline for housing depos •

 Amount of housing deposit:

 Refundable if student does not enroll?

-🗖 Yes, in full

-🗖 Yes, in part
+☐ Yes, in full ☐ Yes, in part ☐ No

-No No

 C18.
-Deferred admission: Does your institution allow students to postpone enrollment after admission?

-⊠ Yes □ No If yes, maximum period of postponement: One Semester

-C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

-🗆 Yes 🗹 No

-C20.
-Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle)

-C21-C22: Early Decision and Early Action Plans

-C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

-🗆 Yes 🗹 No

-If "yes," please complete the following: Month Day First or only early decision plan closing date: First or only early decision plan notification date: Other early decision plan closing date: Other early decision plan notification date: For the Fall 2021 entering class: Number of early decision applications received by your institutio on: Number of applicants admitted under early decision n plan: Please provide significant details about your early o decision plan :

-C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?
+Deferred admission: Does your institutio n allow students to postpone enrollment after admission? ☑ Yes □ No If yes, maximum period of postponement: 1 Semester C19.
+Early admission of high school student time, first-time, first-year students one year ts: Does your institution allow high school students to enroll as full- or more before high school graduation? □ Yes ☑ No C20.
+Common Application: Question removed d from CDS.
+(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plant ans apply and be notified of an admission deci er an early decision plan (an admission plan that permits students to ision well in advance of the regular notification date and that asks) for first-time, first-year applicants for fall enrollment? □ Yes ☑ No If "yes," please complete the following: Month Day First or only early decision plan closing First or only early decision plan notifica Other early decision plan closing date: Other early decision plan notification date: ation date: : For the Fall 2024 entering class: Number of early decision applications re eceived by your institution: Number of applicants admitted under e early decision plan: Please provide significant details about your early decision plan: C22.
+Early action: Do you have a nonbinding e early action plan whereby students are notified of an admission decision well in advance of the regular notif fication date but do not have to commit to attending your college? ☑ Yes □ No If "yes," please complete the following: Month Day Early action closing date: 10 15 Early action notification date: 1 15 Is your early action plan a "restrictive" plan unde er which you limit students from applying to other early plans? ☑ Yes □ No

-🗆 Yes 🗆 No

-If "yes," please complete the following: Month Day

-Early action closing date:

-Early action notification date:

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

-\Box Yes \Box No